 Using the FAN principle

-Who else is living with your female ancestor in census records or city directories?
+Who else is living with your ancestor in census records or city directories?
 What is their stated relationship?
 Who is traveling with your ancestor to America according to the passenger manifest?
 What other family members are mentioned in wills and probate records?
-Who is mentioned in birth, marriage or obituary announcements placed in the local newspaper?
+Who is mentioned in birth records, marriage or obituary announcements placed in the local newspaper?

 Use a chart to keep track of names, places, and dates